RPasecky/RPasecky.github.io/portfolio.md

 ## Floop:
-*Winner of 4.0 Schools 'Tiny Fellowship', Winner of Seattle Startup Weekend EDU*

 Floop enables teachers to give meaningful feedback, faster.

-We set out with a goal of reclaiming time for teachers who carry around large stacks of papers and notebooks and spend dozens of hours a week grading them (keep in mind, the average high school teacher can easily have over 200 students at one time).
+We set out with a goal of reclaiming time for teachers who carry around large stacks of notebooks and spend endless hours grading them (The average high school teacher can easily have over 200 students at one time).

 We saw a particular pain point with messy work typical in the STEM environment (Graphs, Diagrams, 3D models, mathmatic equations) that currently doesn't play well with computers.
-Our solution was to create a mobile platform capable of
+Our solution was to create a mobile platform to digitize that work and facilitate giving feedback on that work, without the need to carry around the 'stack'

+*Winner of 4.0 Schools 'Tiny Fellowship', Winner of Seattle Startup Weekend EDU*

-On this project I:
+On this project:
 - Worked with team of peers to formulate a solution, create a plan of attack and build an infrastructure to support our product.
 - Helped write and create materials for funcing applications
 - Was responsible for the entirety of iOS App (Design, Code)
-- Automated Data backups,
+- Automated data backups
 - Collaborated on Database design